Sparta Rotterdam: First golden age

-In 1905, Sparta initiated and organised the first home match of the Netherlands national team, against Belgium.
+In 1905, Sparta initiated and organized the first home match of the Netherlands national team, against Belgium.
 The match, won 4–0 by the Netherlands, was a rematch of a game two weeks prior, when the Netherlands beat Belgium 4–1 in Antwerp, Belgium.
+The match took place in what had been the Sparta stadium for about ten years at the time, the Schuttersveld in Crooswijk, and the Dutch squad was coached by former Sparta player Cees van Hasselt.